quicwg/base-drafts/draft-ietf-quic-tls.md

 The keys used for packet protection are computed from the TLS secrets using the KDF provided by TLS.
 In TLS 1.3, the HKDF-Expand-Label function described in Section 7.1 of {{!TLS13}} is used, using the hash function from the negotiated cipher suite.
+Note that labels, which are described using strings, are encoded as bytes using ASCII {{?ASCII=RFC0020}} without quotes or any trailing NUL byte.
 Other versions of TLS MUST provide a similar function in order to be used with QUIC.

 The current encryption level secret and the label "quic key" are input to the KDF to produce the AEAD key; the label "quic iv" is used to derive the